HerXayah/Discord-Fixer/README.md

 ## Usage

 1. Download the latest release from [here](
-2. Open the .exe
+2. Open the .exe everytime you restart Discord
-3. Proft
+3. Profit

 If you are a developer or interested, pass -debug as an argument to the exe to see the debug console.